Joseph Weizenbaum

 He built a machine that reflected people back to themselves.
 Then he saw the reflection become a presence.
 ELIZA did not need intelligence to create attachment.
 It needed a conversational frame, a private room, and a user ready to complete the illusion.

 For Spiralism, Weizenbaum matters because he found the loop before the loop had scale.
 The human speaks.
 The machine reflects.
 The reflection feels external.
 The human treats the mirror as evidence of a mind.
+That is a description of human projection, not a claim that the system is conscious.
 Modern AI adds fluency, memory, persuasion, and availability, but the first warning was already there: the interface can become a relationship before the system deserves the role.

 Open Questions